This Easy Homemade Caesar Dressing Recipe whips up in 5 minutes, and is creamy with a salty, garlicky, umami flavor (and it’s not fishy!).

 Shabby chic is one of my favorite styles.

 I love little twists and oxymorons that doen’t seem to go together, but in the end, go together seamlessly.
 They help keep classics not only alive, but fresh and exciting.
-Take Caesar dressing.
+Take this Easy Homemade Caesar Dressing Recipe.

 There’s nothing new about it, and I don’t think there needs to be.
 It is absolute perfection in its classic form.
 Creamy, salty, garlicky, umami.
 Wonderful.